submariner-io/submariner-website/src/content/quickstart/rancher/_index.md

 ### Verify connectivity

-This will run a series of E2E tests to verify proper connectivity between the cluster pods and services
+This will run a series of E2E tests to verify proper connectivity between the cluster Pods and Services

 ```bash
 subctl verify-connectivity kubeconfig-cluster-a kubeconfig-cluster-b --verbose